kokanhan/han.github.io/index.md

 ### Projects

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for
+## Software Engineering II
+Writing unit tests and fixing bugs for game in Java

+## Software Engineering I
+Developing Aces up game in a team using Java.

+## Geospatial Analysis for Disaster Planning
+Build a geospatial analysis tool provides emergency managers with a systems level view of the impact of disasters on lifeline networks.

 ```markdown
 Syntax highlighted code block